nhanvu0901/ai-agent/README.md

    cp .env.example .env
    ```

-   Edit the `.env` file to add your OpenAI API key or Azure OpenAI credentials add Cohere api key .
+   Edit the `.env` file to add your OpenAI API key or Azure OpenAI credentials.

 3. **Start the Docker services**